works

 , oil on canvas.
 2023

 saving face, 5.5”x8”, oil on canvas.
-2022the fool, 5.25”x7.5”, oil on canvas, 2022I Hope this is Heaven, 16”x20”, oil on canvas, 2022angels (take me home), 24”x30”, oil on canvas.
-2021The Ascent, 24”x54”, oil on canvas.
-2020party mouth, 10”x10”, oil on canvas.
-2021eye cake, 10”x10”, oil on canvas.
-2021face drip (distant but constant feeling), 11”x14”, gouache on paper.
+2022the fool, 5.25”x7.5”, oil on canvas, 2022I Hope this is Heaven**, 16”x20”, oil on canvas, 2022angels (take me home)**, 24”x30”, oil on canvas.
+2021party mouth**, 10”x10”, oil on canvas.
+2021eye cake**, 10”x10”, oil on canvas.
+2021face drip (distant but constant feeling)**, 11”x14”, gouache on paper.
 2019Mallow, 11”x14”, gouache on paperboard.
 2019

 “My work is an exploration of identity & dysphoria, and the distinction between the self and the body.
-As a genderqueer individual, I find myself in constant performance; from my posture to my vocabulary, my every gesture is calculated in an attempt to untether people’s idea of me from their assumptions about my appearance, but furthermore, my body.
-My physical form presents itself first, and as much as it serves me, it also imprisons me.
-I see it as the tool with which I experience the outside world, a facilitator between my metaphysical self and the earth.
-It carries me through life, but brings with it the inevitability of death & decay.
-Juxtaposed with the sweet, dreamy veneer of Rococo-style painting, I envisage the travesty of acting as one’s own self, the escape from the burdens of physicality, and the grandeur that lies beyond.”
+As a genderqueer individual, I find myself in constant performance; from my posture to my vocabulary, how I hold my hands to the gait of my walk, every gesture is calculated in an effort to untether people’s idea of me from their assumptions about my appearance, but furthermore, my body.